rotationalio/rotational.io/content/en/blog/2023-05-08-age-of-postsql.md

 ## Hot Mess or Homemade Hybrid?

 For some reason, we are all quite insecure about our databases.
+I've worked on a lot of engineering teams, from the public sector to enterprises to startups, and this may be the one thing everyone has in common.
+Why?

+As programmers, many of us feel a level of ambivalence about architecture.
+On one hand, are architectural decisions really our business?
+Do you need to care about the isolation levels of Kafka or the use cases of vector databases?

+So while don't fully understand the data tools we're using or how they measure up to other options, we also know architecture has a *huge* impact on us; it determines the success our software and ultimately even the organizations we work for.
+This ambivalence makes us assume we're doing things "wrong" and everyone else is it "right".
+SaaS and commercial cloud advertising has also gotten really good at tapping into this anxiety.
+But it might not be as bad as you think.

-I've worked on a lot of engineering teams from the public sector to enterprises to startups and this may be the one thing everyone has in common.
-What I have actually observed in practice is not a host of hot messes but instead a lot of creative blending of data storage, querying, and processing tools.
+Over the last decade I've allowed myself to get increasingly curious about data storage, and what I have actually observed at the organizations I've worked is not a pile of hot messes but a lot of "homemade hybrids" &mdash; creative blends of data storage, querying, and processing tools.

 Consider the 5 following hypothetical/anonymized examples of hybrid data layers at different organizations: